graphql/graphql.github.io/site/learn/Introduction.md

 GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

 A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.
-For example, a GraphQL service that tells us who the logged in user is (`me`) as well as that User's name might look something like this:
+For example, a GraphQL service that tells us who the logged in user is (`me`) as well as that user's name might look something like this:

 ```graphql
 type Query {